simjbaum/StatisticInferenceAssignment1/Assignment1Part2.md

 We can conclude that with the higher dosing of vitamine C there is a significant increase of the tooth length, similarly to the orange juice supplemented group.

-Finally, the treatments will be compared if orange juice has a similar effect like vitamine c supplement or if there is a difference
+Finally, the treatments will be compared if orange juice has a similar effect as the vitamine c supplement or if there is a difference between the treatments

 ``` r
 t.test(VC_05, OJ_05, paired = F, var.equal = F)